-Total revenue for the three months ended March 31, 2016 increased 29.5% as compared to the prior year.
-The Company's acquisition of Covance, Inc. in February 2015 (Acquisition) accounted for 23.7% of the year-over-year net revenue growth.
-The remainder of the increase was due to solid organic volume growth as well as tuck-in acquisitions in the clinical laboratory business, partially offset by currency.
+Net revenue for the three and six months ended June 30, 2016 increased 7.4% and 17.2% as compared to the prior year.
+The increase for the three months ended June 30, 2016 was primarily due to organic volume growth in both segments as well as tuck-in acquisitions in the clinical laboratory business, partially offset by currency.

 In connection with the Acquisition, the Company changed its operating segments to align with how the chief operating decision maker (CODM) evaluates financial information used to allocate resources and assess performance of the Company post-Acquisition.
 As a result, the segment information presented in these financial statements has been conformed to present segments on this revised basis for all prior periods.
 Under the new organizational structure, the CODM manages the Company under two reportable segments: LabCorp Diagnostics (LCD) and Covance Drug Development (CDD).
 LCD includes all of the Company's legacy LabCorp business, and the Company's nutritional chemistry and food safety business, which was previously part of Covance, but excludes LabCorp's legacy clinical trials testing business, which is now part of CDD.
-CDD includes all of LCD.
+CDD includes all of Covance's legacy business, and LabCorp's legacy clinical trials testing business, but excludes the nutritional chemistry and food safety business, which is now part of LCD.